NixOS/nix.dev/source/tutorials/connect-bash-nix-mkderivation.md

 [Standard Environment chapter]:https://nixos.org/manual/nixpkgs/unstable/#chap-stdenv

-Below the derivation is rewritten using stdenv.mkDerivation.
+Below the derivation is rewritten using `stdenv.mkDerivation`.
 This time, no builder script is needed.
 The Bash snippets are included as phases.

 ```{code-block} nix
 # gnu-hello2.nix